Mi-Q/sipeed-cm5-fancontrol/deploy-systemd/README.md

 The installation script will:
 1. Check for existing installations and offer to reinstall/reconfigure
 2. Ask if this is a **Fan Control Node** (Slot 1) or **Temperature Provider Node** (Slots 2-7)
-3. For Fan Control Node: prompt for peer node addresses and polling method (HTTP/SSH)
+3. For Fan Control Node: prompt for peer node addresses (uses HTTP polling automatically)
 4. Install files to `/opt/sipeed-fancontrol/`
 5. Install configuration file to `/etc/sipeed-fancontrol.conf` (fan control only)
 6. Configure and start the systemd service automatically